amankhandegar/BF-competitive-intel-agent/README.md

 - n8n (workflow automation)
 - Google Gemini 1.5 Flash (AI analysis)
 - NewsAPI (news aggregation)
-- Google Sheets (output storage)
+- Google Sheets (output and dashboard)

 ## Files
 - `bigfix_competitive_intel.json` — import this into n8n to run the workflow

+## About this project
+Personal learning project built to demonstrate practical AI agent development skills as a Product Manager.

+Demonstrates: n8n workflow automation · prompt engineering ·
+API integration · AI-powered analysis pipelines

-Note: This is a personal learning project built to demonstrate AI agent development skills.
-All company names and competitor references are for illustrative purposes only and do not represent any official employer activity or strategy.
+Note: This is a personal project built for learning purposes.
+It does not represent any official employer activity, tooling, or strategy.

 ## Built by
-Aman Khandegar — Product Manager, BigFix Compliance
+Aman — Product Manager